fedepaj/deconz2mqtt/README.md

     sudo curl -o /etc/deconz2mqtt.yaml 'https://raw.githubusercontent.com/mikozak/deconz2mqtt/master/deconz2mqtt.yaml'
     ```

 4. Edit configuration file installed in previous step.
-You need to verify/update at least two parameters
+You need to verify/update:
    * MQTT connection details
         ```
         mqtt:
             client:
-            uri: "mqtt://localhost"
+                hostname: "mqtt://localhost"
+                port:1883
+            certs:
+                certsPath: $POSITION/certs
+                ca: "ca.cert"
+                cert: "client_cert.cert"
+                key: "client_key.key"
         ```
+        - If you do not inted to use certs you can comment the lines

    * deCONZ websocket connection details
         ```
         deconz:
             uri: "ws://localhost:8080/ws"
         ```
+        - To get where you phoscon app is exposing the service you need to follow the first two steps of [this page](https://dresden-elektronik.github.io/deconz-rest-doc/getting_started/) to get an api key and then [this page](https://dresden-elektronik.github.io/deconz-rest-doc/endpoints/websocket/) go get the actual port.

 5. Run it
     ```